Last Updated on June 30, 2021

-- Proof of provincial nomination for permanent residence (if the candidate has received provincial nomination).
+- Proof of provincial nomination for permanent residence (if the candidate has received a provincial nomination).

-- Personal reference code from CIC’s online eligibility verification tool (see step 4 above).
-All applicants will receive a reference code upon successful use of the online tool.
+- Personal reference code from IRCC’s online eligibility verification tool (see step 4 above).
+All applicants will receive a reference code upon the successful use of the online tool.

 Step 6: Submit Your Profile

 Once your profile has been completed and all necessary information has been provided, the profile should be submitted.
 Once the profile is submitted, you will receive: